Medical Records Retention Best Practices

 There can be penalties levied for the premature destruction of medical records.
 Yet medical records add up quickly and finding space to house them can be challenging.
 The data contained in medical records are private and subject to federal privacy laws, so physicians must take special care regarding where and how they house the information.

-Contracting with the full-service document management solutions firm Armstrong Archives can be a cost-effective way to maintain compliance.
+Contracting with the full-service document management solutions firm Armstrong Archives can be a cost-effective way to maintain compliance for medical records storage.

 Armstrong Offers Transition Assistance